10zgurr/NotificationMan/README.md

 # Notification Man

-This library's super power is firing scheduled local notifications.
+This library's superpower is firing scheduled local notifications.
 Even the app is killed.
 You can easily implement it to your android project:</br>
 </br>
 Add it in your root build.gradle at the end of repositories: